Skip to contents

 library(verywise)

-#> Welcome, verywise user!
+#> Loaded verywise 1.3.5.9000

 Now, decide what data you want to generate.
 In this (small) example, I will simulate a dataset with 250 subjects, who belong to two cohorts (including 100 and 150 subjects respectively) and all underwent two MRI sessions ("01" and "02").
-I am only interested in surface area, so I will only be genetating "area" maps.
+I am only interested in surface area, so I will only be generating "area" maps.
 The resolution of these fake surface maps is 163842 vertices (corresponding to the most detailed FreeSurfer template "fsaverage").

 To make this more realistic, I want to inject a positive association between "age" and surface area in my data (beta = 3.5).
 This association will only be present in the "frontalpole" region from the Desikan-Killiany atlas.